Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 This is a VERY complex influence and defies logic in some cases.
 It is not as simple as therapeutically adding or taking away estrogen or progesterone.
 Rather, it depends on tissue levels of estrogen and progesterone as well as the number and sensitivity of estrogen and progesterone receptors.
 The hormones and their receptors work like a lock (receptor) and key (hormone).
 And that is just the beginning, because there are different components of receptors and additional molecular pathway influences, before and after estrogen binds to its receptor.

-As another example, after menopause, estrogen levels drop and endometriosis does tend to regress, but not in everyone.
+As another example, after menopause , estrogen levels drop and endometriosis does tend to regress, but not in everyone.
 That is partly because endometriosis lesions can produce their own estrogen and there are likely other molecular growth factors in play.
 There are also more ERβ receptors on endometriosis cells, and this causes higher prostaglandin production (which contributes to pain at any point in life).

 In general, lowering “estrogen-dominance” to some degree suppresses endometriosis, but ideally not using synthetic progestins to “balance” hormones.
-Progesterone (natural) and progestins (synthetic) do downregulate and limit the mitogenic (growth) influence of estrogen but progestins can be a mitogenic in some tissues (e.g. breast).
-Also, overall progesterone or progestins exert less of an effect on endometriosis than on eutopic endometrial tissue inside the uterus.
+Progesterone (natural) and progestins (synthetic) do downregulate and limit the mitogenic (growth) influence of estrogen but progestins can also be a mitogenic in some tissues (e.g. breast).
+In addition, overall progesterone or progestins exert less of an effect on endometriosis than on eutopic endometrial tissue normally found inside the uterus.
 Likewise, dropping estrogen levels radically via GnRH agents for a relatively short period of time does not achieve the desired result and causes side effects and harm.
 The risk vs benefit is particularly precarious here.
 Potentially, chronic gentle suppression might be more effective, and at least safer.
 This can be achieved by using progesterone.
 Synthetic progestins like norethindrone acetate can be used but with the caveats above.
-Alternatively, you can also help by consuming seaweed, regular exercising and other lifestyle choices, like active xenoestrogen toxin avoidance.
+Alternatively, you can also help “balance hormones” by consuming seaweed, regular exercising and other lifestyle choices, like active xenoestrogen toxin avoidance.

 Inflammation

 Endometriosis may be partially a product of inflammation and is also characterized by generating an inflammatory response itself.
-So it can snowball and contribute to the development and persistence of symptoms.
+So, it can snowball and contribute to the development and persistence of symptoms.
 Immune cells, such as macrophages, NK and T cells, are found in abundance in endometriosis lesions, and their interactions with endometriosis cells can promote the formation and growth of these lesions.
 Additionally, the peritoneal fluid of women with endometriosis often exhibits an altered composition, with increased levels of pro-inflammatory cytokines and growth factors.

 Inflammation can be from various sources, including infection which may be clinical (in other words you feel sick) or chronic subclinical.
-For example it is well established that chronic endometritis (infection inside the uterine lining) is present in endometriosis patients more often than those without endo.
-This is an association and the cause-effect is not well worked out, but more recently various bacteria have been implicated.
+For example, it is well established that chronic endometritis (infection inside the uterine lining) is present in endometriosis patients more often than those without endo.
+This is an association, and the cause-effect is not well worked out, but more recently various bacteria have been implicated.
 At least in animal models, antibiotic treatment targeting those bacteria have produced regression of endometriosis lesions.
 Bacteria from the uterus or cervix can easily travel, either directly through the Fallopian tubes or via the bloodstream, to cause inflammation in the peritoneal cavity.
 This inflammatory response is postulated to lead to progression of endo.

 Leaky gut, which may be related to an unhealthy low microbiome diversity, can lead to bacterial fragments, called lipopolysaccharides (LPS), seeding the peritoneal cavity as well.
 This in turn causes inflammation and the same potential effect on endo growth.

-But inflammation can be due to a myriad of other non-infectious factors including stress, autoimmune disorders, obesity, systemic diseases like diabetes or pre-diabetes, mast cell activation, toxin exposure and so on.
+Inflammation is not all due to infection.
+It can be due to a myriad of other non-infectious factors including stress, autoimmune disorders, obesity, systemic diseases like diabetes or pre-diabetes, mast cell activation, toxin exposure and so on.

 Dysbiosis